heptarch/heptarch.github.io/drafts/cone.md

 xy - 6y + 9x - 4 = 0.
 $$

 This is the equation of a rectangular hyperbola.
-There are at most three intersections, counted with multiplicity.
+There are at most three intersections, counted with multiplicity, since the original equation is a cubic.
 Here, $(x, y) = (1, 1)$ is an intersection of parabola and hyperbola, and moreover tangent since

 $$
 \begin{align}